coder-chenzhi/NgramCNN/README.md

   "labels": [1, 0, 1, 0, ...]
 }
 ```

 You can get all graphs by key "graph" and get all corresponding labels by key "labels".
-The return values are both type of List with equal length.
+The return values are both list with equal length.
 For each graph, it is a dict.
+The keys of this dict are ids of node (could be any string).
+The values of the dict are another dict, which has two keys.
+One is "neighbors", whose value is a list of node ides.
+The other is 'label', whose value is a tuple.

 ## REFERENCE